vijayanajay/st_final/docs/src/feature_generator.py.md

 - `ValueError`: If the column does not exist or window is invalid.

 **Notes:**
-- Input validation and error handling are performed.
+- Input validation and error handling are performed, with structured logging for all error conditions and critical operations (see code for logging details).
-- Logging is handled generically at the application level; this function does not emit log messages directly.
+- Logging is handled using the standard library `logging` module, with configuration centralized in `configs/logging_config.py`.
 - The function is tested in `tests/test_feature_generator.py`.

 **Example:**